 By: Anne Kristine Etherton, MS, RDN, LDN, NASM-CPT

 In an attempt to do meal prep for the week, I took a try and creating some easy morning eggs.
-The idea came because my daughter loved the popular chain Egg Bites, but since I don’t want to spend tons of money and also don’t want to feed her fast food, I attempted to create an acceptable substitution.
+The idea came because my daughter loved the popular chain Egg Bites, but since I don’t want to spend tons of money, I attempted to create an acceptable substitution.
 Also, I am limiting my shopping and trying to use what’s in the fridge and freezer.
 If this wasn’t the case I would have thrown in some onion and peppers, but instead used what I had in the house.
 Side note- so looking forward to having fresh fruits and vegetables from the garden next year!

 So I started with the egg base and then chose to use sour cream since that was the only cream option in the fridge to give the creamy texture of the pops.
 Also, used a hand blender to get the sour cream and eggs blended till smooth.